chrisbradshaw/chrisbradshaw.net/content/parts/info.md

 title: info
 ---

-I'm Chris, a front-end web developer from New York City
+I'm Chris, a web developer from New York City